cms-tau-pog/TauIDSFs/README.md

 ```

 ### DM and pT-dependent SFs
-The DM and pT dependent SFs are provided as TF1 functions in the "TauID_SF_dm_DeepTau2017v2p1VSjet_VSjetX_VSeleY_Mar07.root" ROOT files, where X corresponds to the VSjet WP and Y corresponds to the VSele WP.
+The DM and pT dependent SFs are provided as TF1 functions in the "TauID_SF_dm_DeepTau2017v2p1VSjet_VSjetX_VSeleY_Mar07.root" ROOT files for DeepTau2017v2p1 and "TauID_SF_dm_DeepTau2018v2p5VSjet_VSjetX_VSeleY_Jul18.root" for DeepTau2018v2p5, where X corresponds to the VSjet WP and Y corresponds to the VSele WP.

 The ROOT files contain several functions.
 The central values are obtained from the functions named like "DM$DM_$ERA_fit" where $DM is the decay mode = 0, 1, 10, or 11, and $ERA = 2016_preVFP, 2016_postVFP, 2017, or 2018.